 Jackie is originally from South Florida and has now lived in all four corners of the US.
 When not at work, Jackie can be found enjoying the outdoors, playing guitar, volunteering at a horse sanctuary, or spending time with family and friends.
 Jackie and her husband currently have two dogs and three cats.

 Donna began her career with VCAS in 1992 as a temporary help kennel attendant.
 In 1994 she was hired as an Animal Control Officer and, over the years, has held the positions of ACOI, ACOII, Statistics Officer, Supervising Animal Control Officer and achieved the position as Deputy Director in 2009.
 Donna has a passion and drive for our Ventura County shelters to be the best they can be.
 She completed the national No-Kill Management course in early 2014 but began making steps toward becoming No-Kill back in 2012.

 Sandra joined Ventura County Animal Services in 2013 as an Office Assistant.
 In June of 2015 she moved to the administration office.
 She and her daughter are passionate about rescuing animals in need.
 “Adopt Don’t Shop” is their motto!
 All of their pets have come from shelters.
 She has two big German Shepherds at home named Boris & Natasha and two Siamese cats named Makua & Makena.

-Phil Rarick joined Ventura County Animal Services in 2018 as the Fiscal and Administrative Services Manager.
-He serves VCAS by overseeing the fiscal and human resource functions for shelter operations.
+Phil joined Ventura County Animal Services in 2018 as the Fiscal and Administrative Services Manager and was promoted to Administrative Services Director in 2020.
+He serves VCAS by overseeing the Fiscal, Payroll, Facilities Maintenance, Administrative and Human Resource functions for Animal Services.
 Working at VCAS is a perfect fit for Phil, as it allows him to help animals in need and the passionate staff and constituents of Ventura County who also love animals.
 Prior to his role with VCAS, Phil was the Chief Operating Officer for a public relations and marketing firm and has held a variety of other positions with Fortune 500 companies and startups.

 Phil and his wife have two young sons named Jack and Finn and one rambunctious French Bulldog named Monkey.
 Outside of work, Phil can be found enjoying the outdoors, cooking, grilling or exploring the mountains.